 The origin of feng shui has been lost in the history of humanity.
 Many researchers and practitioners of feng shui believe this ancient art existed long before humans knew how to write.
+Some feng shui masters believe feng shui is perhaps as old if not older than the I Ching.
 Scientific and archeological research has uncovered artifacts that substantiate this belief.
 Feng shui symbols have been found on artifacts at various excavation sites that can be dated to the earlier period.

-The earliest known records relating to the art and science of feng shui date to the Han Dynasty, between the years 200 B.C. to 200 A.D.
-During this time in the rugged mountainous area of the southwestern region of ancient China, the principles of feng shui were used to find the perfect spot for homes, villages and graves where auspicious chi was able to flow freely.
+The earliest known records relating to the art and science of feng shui date to the Han Dynasty, between the years 200 BC to 200 AD.
+During this time in the rugged mountainous area of the southwestern region of ancient China, the principles of feng shui were used to find the perfect spot for homes, villages, and graves where auspicious chi was able to flow freely.

 The Tang Dynasty: The Form School of Feng Shui

-The Form School of feng shui clearly illustrates the belief that all things from the littlest stone to a magnificent mountain are living and charged with chi that has the power to be energizing or destructive.
+The Form School of Feng Shui clearly illustrates the belief that all things from the littlest stone to a magnificent mountain are living and charged with chi that has the power to be energizing or destructive.
 Feng shui masters of the time taught the principles and beliefs to build all structures in harmony with the universe.
 Structures that were harmonious with the energy fields of the universe would benefit from good chi.

-Shortly after the Song Dynasty came into power in 960 A.D., Wang Chih further refined and refined the practices of Yahn Yun Sung.
-His feng shui principles and practices are the basis of much of the Compass School as it is known and studied today.
+Yahn Yun Sung is credited with developing Compass School Feng Shui.
+He made many important contributions and refinements to feng shui in 888 A.D.
+His many teachings and written works are considered classics in the study of the history of feng shui.
+Shortly after the Song Dynasty came into power in 960 A.D., Wang Chih further refined the practices of Yahn Yun Sung.
+These feng shui principles and practices are the basis of much of the Compass School as it is known and studied today.

-Feng Shui from the Ming Dynasty to the Chinese Cultural Revolution==
+Feng Shui from the Ming Dynasty to the Chinese Cultural Revolution

 - Hong Kong